PdIPS/CBXpy/docs/userguide/dynamics.rst

 Modelling the ensemble
 ----------------------

 All particle-based methods operate on an ensemble of points :math:`x = (x^1, \ldots, x^N) \in \mathcal{X}^N`.
 Here, we opt to model the ensemble as an array, assuming :math:`\mathcal{X} = \mathbb{R}^d`, hence representing it as an :math:`N \times d` array.
 Note, that :math:`d=(d_1,\ldots,d_s)` can be a tuple of additional dimensions, which can be convenient for certain spaces \:math:`mathcal{X}`.
-In most cases, we assume this array is provided as a ``numpy`` arraWy.
-However, it's often straightforward to use torch tensors instead.
+In most cases, we assume this array is a ``numpy`` array.
+However, it's often straightforward to use other objects, like ``torch`` tensors instead.

 For multiple runs of a particle-based scheme, creating :math:`M \in \mathbb{N}` instances of a dynamic and running them is a typical approach.
-This process could also be parallelized at an external level.
+This process can be parallelized at an external level, by creating :math:`M` copies of the dynamic.
 However, in scenarios where, for instance, all parameters remain fixed across runs, it can be efficient to represent the different runs directly on the array level.
 We therefore model an ensemble as an

 .. math::
     M\times N\times d_1\times \ldots \times d_s

 array, which allows us to employ parallelization on the array level.
-The value of :math:`M` defaults to 1, however it is important to always keep in mind that an ensemble has three dimensions.
+The value of :math:`M` defaults to 1, therefore, it is important to keep in mind that an ensemble has three dimensions.

 .. note::
     One might ask what the difference between a dynamic with the array structure ``(M,N,d)`` and a dynamic with the structure ``(1,M*N,d)`` is.
 The difference becomes visible, whenever particles interact across their ensemble.
 E.g., in the first case, when the consensus is computed, we compute it separately for each :math:`m\in\{1,\ldots,M\}` sub-runs,